Skip to content

 Numerous products are subject to excise taxes in Canada.
 Excise taxes on the following goods existed in Canada before the tax on vaping products:

-Although excise taxes must technically be paid by the manufacturers or importers of the products they apply to, nearly all businesses affected by excise taxes raise their prices to compensate, increasing consumer prices as a result.
+Although excise taxes must technically be paid by the manufacturers or importers of the products they apply to, nearly all businesses affected by excise taxes raise their prices to compensate, which means higher consumer prices as well.

 The Canada Vaping Excise Tax Explained